-The actual core points during the drilling of the well will be made available.
+The actual core points during the drilling of the well after a review of the open hole well logs.
 If insufficient formation core is recovered in any core run, the core run may be repeated at the discretion of the geological consultant, or sidewall coring may be conducted to obtain the necessary formation samples.
 Core depths will be adjusted relative to actual drilling depths encountered.

-However, if the UIC director determines that the core recovered from these wells is not sufficiently representative or if the core recovery and quality is poor, CapturePoint Solutions, LLC will develop an additional coring contingency program.
+However, if the UIC director determines that the whole core from these wells is not sufficiently representative or if the core recovery and quality is poor, CapturePoint Solutions, LLC will develop an additional coring contingency program.

 Additionally, permeable formations above the injection zones may be sampled.
-This could add quantitative value to the "Testing and Monitoring Plan" (Module E) over the lifetime of the project.
+This could add quantitative value to the "Testing and Monitoring Plan" submitted in Module E over the lifetime of the project.
 This will be determined based upon the evaluated needs of the project at the time of drilling the injection wells.